MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/image/index.md

 > [!NOTE]
 > The WIA programming interface is used to develop imaging drivers for modern Windows operating systems.
 > The STI programming interface was used to develop imaging drivers in legacy Windows operating systems.
-The STI documentation is deprecated and will be removed in a future release.
+> The STI programming interface documentation will be archived in a future release.

 ## In this section